 While some young people will have a clear idea about their future pathway, many others will be unsure.
 Throughout Sixth Form, students are guided through their post-18 options and the UCAS application process.
 As well as advice and guidance about CV and personal statement writing, our focus is on equipping young people with the skills they need to make the right choices for their future.
 And with our careers centre at the very heart of the new Sixth Form Tuberville Building, students have ready access to all the resources and advice they need, including drop-in sessions with our professionally qualified Head of Careers and Oxbridge.

-With universities and apprenticeship providers placing increasing value on the acquisition of employability skills, we are delighted to be launching our new Lower Sixth Form work experience programme in May 2019.
+With universities and apprenticeship providers placing increasing value on the acquisition of employability skills, we launched our new Lower Sixth Form work experience programme in May 2019.
 Providing students with the opportunity to secure a one or two week placement with an employer, the programme enables them to develop invaluable transferrable skills, and perhaps test-drive a potential future career, prior to submitting their post-18 applications.

 Morrisby psychometric test